 I've Always Been Crazy

 This is a classic route to sandbag your buddies on.
 To the left of Orange Out locate a steep splitter looking line that goes out a jutting prow.
 Head towards that sucka through blocky rock any which way you like.
 The important thing is that you end up beneath the only steep section around, looking at a thin seem, and some possible jugs up above you.
 Before you start the business I would recommend placing several pieces.
 A blue and yellow metolious tcu is good, as well a .75 camalot up and right towards the arete (the last good piece before commiting to the movement).
 A couple moves into the steeps, you will come across sloping, pumpy jugs and a conspicuous nut placement.
 A # 7 BD stopper, or # 8, or # 6, or # 5 will fit just fine.
 Punch up some more long lockoff moves to the lip, where a yellow metolious tcu or orange if that is all you have will protect the final moves.
 I find turning the lip to be the hard bit, but look for a small diaganol crack hold, after the rattly finger jams that will feel like a jug and enable you to get your feet above the lip.
 Bring several runners to make sure your rope runs smoothly through the beginning section.
+The whole top half of this line is really good climbing, though shes no looker.
 Feels kinda like a Gunks route!